FraMuCoder/SlotNVM/README.md

 ## Usage

-Especially for Arduino with integrated EEPROM you can use one the following classes.
+For AVR microcontroller based Arduino boards with integrated EEPROM you can use one of the following classes.

 * `SlotNVM16noCRC<>`
 * `SlotNVM32noCRC<>`